ccoutant/gabi-stage/docsrc/elf/03-sheader.rst

 ``.got``
     This section holds the global offset table.
-    See “Global Offset Table” in the
-    processor supplement for more information.
+    See the psABI supplement for more information.

 ``.hash``
     This section holds a symbol hash table.